yojoseparra/russell/README.md

 Data was filtered based on the parameters explained in the methodology section.
 Data from Yahoo was download and programatically and visually analyzed.
 Few candidates were analyzed.
 Additionally, these few candidate companies were compared with wide MOAT companies that have strong financials.
 Hereunder there is an expample of high quality companies side by side.

 Table 1.
-Table of standardized yearly data between AAPL and MSFT
+Table of standardized yearly data between AAPL and MSFT, Two Wide MOAT companies

 | subjid_x | sctestcd                                                   | 9/30/2021 | 9/30/2022 | 9/30/2022 | subjid_y | 6/30/2024 | 6/30/2021 | 6/30/2024 |
 |----------|------------------------------------------------------------|-----------|-----------|-----------|----------|-----------|-----------|-----------|
 |          |                                                            | fistresn  | fistresn  | chg       |          | fistresn  | fistresn  | chg       |